mniebling/mniebling.github.io/Projects/DailyStandup/index.md

 ### Direct manipulation / filtering UI

+> High-density designs also allow viewers to select, to narrate, to recast and personalize data for their own uses.
+>
+> -Edward Tufte, Envisioning Information

+This app is designed to encourage exploration and comparison through a large hierarchy of people and units.
+I tried to support this by providing consistent, high-detail displays and a direct manipulation model where the actual data is the navigation interface.

-As a data exploration app, (INSERT A TUFTE QUOTE OR SOMETHING), the main actions are filtering and navigating the hierarchies.
-The main hierarchy consists of units, which in the PERSTEMPO view are displayed as large, touchable columns.
-The columns provide both a visual of the PERSTEMPO scores and a way to tap through and see that unit's constituents.
+For example, in the default view, units are displayed as large, touchable columns.
+The columns provide a high-level visual of the PERSTEMPO scores, data about the scale to allow comparisons, and a way to tap through and see that unit's constituents.

 ![DailyStandup: Unit groupings]({{site.img}}/projects/dailystandup/units.png)